 Organizational culture is a complex and nebulous topic for management exponents and practitioners.
-However, culture plays a vital role for an organization’s sustenance and growth.
+However, culture plays a vital role in an organization’s sustenance and growth.

-We have innumerable examples of organizations which have successfully grown because of apt culture being expounded.
+We have innumerable examples of organizations that have successfully grown because of apt culture being expounded.
 And it has been a critical constituent of their DNA.

 Culture cascades an onus of that apt culture creation.
 And propagation rests with leaders driving the organization.